abmakes/dave-expense-tracker/README.md

-## An expense tracker with a uniques twist on data entry
+## An expense tracker with a unique twist on data entry

 ### ***Current version has some display and slider bugs need to be fixed